 Do I need to buy child-sized tools?

 It helps, but it’s not required.
 A regular sponge cut in half, a hand brush instead of a child’s broom, a butter knife for spreading — you can adapt what you have.
-If you want to buy one thing, make it a step stool.
-It unlocks more independence than any other single purchase.
-Quality sensorial tools like the Hape Marble Run (~$30) enhance hands-on learning.
+If you want to buy one thing, make it a sturdy step stool.
+It unlocks more independence than almost any single purchase because it makes handwashing, food prep, and sink cleanup physically possible.

 Get weekly Montessori tips